BohdanFeysa/hearing2translate/manifests/mcif-short/README.md

 The dataset already includes pre-generated manifests.
 There is no need to regenerate them unless you modify the data.

+⚠️ Note: The current manifests do not include `src_ref` or `tgt_ref` keys due to segmentation issues.
+Before applying evaluation metrics, the model hypotheses, transcripts, and reference translations must first be segmented and aligned using a segmenter.

 ## Expected Output
-The dataset contains 21 audio files, and manifests are provided for three language pairs:
+The dataset contains 670 audio files, and manifests are provided for three language pairs:

 - en-de
 - en-it